 The best websites for swapping your stuff

-As the saying goes, 'one man’s trash is another man’s treasure', right?
-That's not to suggest you start rifling through your neighbour’s rubbish bins in search of a pot o’ gold, but have you ever thought about swapping your unused items for something a bit more... well, useful?
+As the saying goes, 'one man’s trash is another man’s treasure'.
+That's not to suggest you start rifling through your neighbour’s rubbish bins in search of gold, but have you ever thought about swapping your unused items for something a bit more, well, useful?

-Swapping stuff online can be a good way of acquiring new things without spending money.
-It can be a lot less hassle than selling stuff and although you might not have as much control about what you get in exchange - that's part of the excitement.
+Swapping stuff online can be a good way of acquiring new things without spending a penny.
+You may not always get heaps of control on what you get in exchange, but that's part of the fun.

 Gumtree Swap Shop